HomeOfVapourSynthEvolution/VapourSynth-NNEDI3CL/README.md

 Usage
 =====

+The file `nnedi3_weights.bin` is required.
+On Windows, it must be located in the same folder as `NNEDI3CL.dll`.
+Everywhere else it can be located either in the same folder as `libnnedi3cl.so`/`libnnedi3cl.dylib`, or in `$prefix/share/nnedi3/`.
+The build system installs it at the latter location automatically.

     nnedi3cl.NNEDI3CL(clip, int field[, bint dh=False, int[] planes, int nsize=6, int nns=1, int qual=1, int etype=0, int device=-1, bint list_device=False, bint info=False])

 * clip: Clip to process.
 Any planar format with either integer sample type of 8-16 bit depth or float sample type of 32 bit depth is supported.